One approach to tapping that suits ENFPs

 Let me know!

-If you are new to tapping, take a look at this page and listen to some podcasts to get a feel for how tapping works.
+If you are new to tapping, take a look at this page.

 Personality Hacker has a bunch of free resources, and if you buy any of their products, I may earn a small commission.